mandarvaze/hugo-microblog/README.md

 [[menu.main]]
    name = "Posts"
    weight = 1
-   identifier = "posts"
+   identifier = "post"
-   url = "/posts/"
+   url = "/post/"
 ```

-If you aren't sure of how this should look, see how [jnjosh.com uses this in it's config.toml](https://github.com/jnjosh/jnjosh.com/blob/master/config.toml).
+If you aren't sure of how this should look, see how [jnjosh.com uses this in it's config.toml](https://github.com/jnjosh/jnjosh.com/blob/main/config.toml).

 **Recommendation:** Add `SectionPagesMenu` to your `config.toml` file.
 **Recommendation:** Don't set a `menu` in your post's Front Matter unless you want it to display on the navigation.